HydPy/HydPy/content/pages/faq.md

 Yes, Subscription will help you to receive the updates about the upcoming workshop or activities conducted by the group.

-5) What kind of activities will this site help promote?
+5) What kind of activities will this group help promote?
+Anything and everything related to python.

 6) Can i participate to give sessions?
 Of course you can , just subscribe to the above links and get in touch with us.
 Session topics should be relevant to Python Programming Language and its related technologies.